Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Fermionic to Bosonic Mapping

 demonstrating diagrammatically the connection between the bosons in the SBE formalism and the bosons of Hubbard Stratanovich decouplings.
 A similar conclusion can be reached if one focuses on the $r = \pp$ theory.

-Finally, having established a concrete mapping between the diagrammatics of the pure fermionic theory and of the pure bosonic theory Eq.~\ref{eq:exact_bosonic_theory} enables direct means to study fermionic diagrammatic approximations in the bosonic language.
+Finally, having established a concrete mapping between the diagrammatics of the pure fermionic theory and of the pure bosonic theory Eq.~\eqref{eq:exact_bosonic_theory} diagrammatically enables direct means to study fermionic diagrammatic approximations that utilize the SBE decomposition in the bosonic language.
 This can be done by: 1) writing down all bosonic diagrams for the bosonic self-energy of the theory (which, by construction, coincide with the polarization $P^r$ in the fermionic language), 2) mapping the bosonic diagrams into fermionic diagrams.
 3) Excluding these bosonic diagrams which have that their corresponding fermionic diagrams are not included within the fermionic approximation.

 As an example of where this strategy can be useful, we next use it to revisit a conjectured correspondence between critical PA solutions and the bosonic self-consistent screening approximation (SCSA).